vlzjc/vlzjc/README.md

 ## 👋 Jaime Here!
+📈 An analytics enthusiast/fan/supporter.
+🔭 I’m currently working on data analytics projects.
+🥚 You can follow my learning and project in my [site](vlzjc.github.io) ⚡ Fun fact: Around 2.5 quintillion bytes worth of data is generated each day.
 <!--
 **vlzjc/vlzjc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.